kimboslice99/AbuseIPDBCacheComponent/README.md

 - Cache time (hours)
 - Logging (for debugging and seeing response times)

-### Known bugs
-- I have yet to diagnose this but the component does not work from Powershell 7.
-Working fine in VBScript, JSCript and Powershell 5.1, however.

 ## Example report
 ```JavaScript
 var restClient = new ActiveXObject("AbuseIPDBCacheComponent.AbuseIPDBClient");